Braces Can Reliably Transform Your Smile

 The most common types of braces are metal braces, which are made of brackets and wires.
 The brackets include wings on the side of the base that works with the slots to hold the wire.
 The base is what actually attaches the bracket to the tooth.

 Brackets are typically used on the facial surfaces of teeth and serve to hold wires in place.
 Molars or “back teeth” are typically banded to serve as anchors for the wire system.
-Metal bands surround the tooth on all sides and give orthodontists like Dr. Ghatri and Dr. Borderndorfer a means to attach other dental devices like wires, headgear, and elastics.
+Metal bands surround the tooth on all sides and give orthodontists like Dr. Ghatri, Dr. Kang & Dr. Manny a means to attach other dental devices like wires, headgear, and elastics.

 Braces Provide Better Bonds